joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 Just like everybody has a different starting point, everyone wants to achieve something slightly different by specializing.

-Now if we abstract this, you get the superficial vs. deep specialization distinction I explained in Chapter 7.
-You either want to use specialization in a superficial way (to get some quick marketing wins, for example) or a deep way (to make it possible to cultivate exceptionally valuable expertise).
+At the most fundamental level, you either want to use specialization in a superficial way (to get some quick marketing wins, for example) or a deep way (to make it possible to cultivate exceptionally valuable expertise).
 But when I actually ask my clients why they want to specialize, I get an interesting range of answers.
 Some specific examples:

 - "Just make my marketing easier/better"
 - "Just tell me how to build a pipeline of opportunity so I'm not hand to mouth"
 - "I want better clients"
 - "I want to be a powerful expert"
-- "I want to be wealthy"
+- "I want to build wealth"
 - "Someone moved my cheese and I want it back"

 Your answer to the question, "what do you want to achieve by specializing your business?" defines your end point.
 With a starting and end point defined, we now have what it takes to draw a line, and the line between your starting and end point defines what you'll need to do to successfully specialize your business.

-How you actually decide how to specialize is based on what you want, your starting point, and personal factors like risk tolerance.
+Add to this personal factors like risk tolerance, and you have all the information you need to decide how to specialize your business.

 ## A Process For Deciding

+{TODO: fill this out}

 ### 1) Inventory